 Many schools have a career services department that provides a variety of assistance to prepare students for the real world.
 Whether it’s helping you build your resume, fine-tuning your cover letter, strengthening your interview skills, or enhancing your networking strategies, these resources are a great way to hone in on practical skills that you will need in life, especially when it comes to applying for an internship or job.

-Plus, your school’s career services department may be a good place to find an internship that is suitable for your skills and the field of work you aspire to be in.
+Plus, your school’s career services department may be a good place to find an internship that is suitable to your skills and the field of work you aspire to be in.
 Oftentimes, the internship coordinator or the career services department have strong relationships with specific internships, and therefore, it is easier to get placed when you are directly recommended by someone the hiring manager trusts.

 You can even utilize these resources after graduation as well, which is helpful if you have trouble getting an internship or job on your own.